-Recommended Supplies to Include in a Basic Kit:
+Recommended Supplies to Include in a Basic 72 Hour Kit

 Nobody knows when, where, or how bad the next disaster might be.
-But this much is for sure: those that have taken any steps towards being prepared will fare better than those that ignore this advice.
+But this much is for sure.
+Those that have taken any steps towards being prepared will fare better than those that ignore this advice.

 Hope for the best, prepare for the worst.